MetinCZ/SurvivalGames/README.md

 # SurvivalGamesPE
 Our own SurvivalGames plugin

-Current developers: CreeperFace
+Current developers: CreeperFace, Ragnok123

-Languages: - Czech by kvetinac97
+Languages: - Czech by kvetinac97 (Updated N•1 MetinCZ)
-             Update N•1 MetinCZ
            - English by kvetinac97

-You can add some languages by creating a pull request on https://github.com/PocketMineDevelopers/SurvivalGamesMessages
+You can add some languages by creating a pull request on https://github.com/PocketMineDevelopers/SurvivalGames-Messages